Your Bank Balance Might Be Low, But Is Your Self-Esteem Lower?

 Struggling with overspending, impulse buying or poor money habits?
 Don’t beat yourself up over it — you actually need to give your self-esteem a boost.
 A new R29 survey of 1,000 people found that 43% of women who feel bad about their financial situation end up also feeling bad about themselves.
 But it's a cycle that runs both ways — those who feel bad about themselves are more likely to end up spending more.

-People often fall into the trap of spending to “fill the gap”.
-This is how Lily Ellis, 20, from Oxford puts it when she reflects on her spending habits.
+People often fall into the trap of spending to “fill the gap.”
+This is how Lily Ellis, 20, from Oxford, UK puts it when she reflects on her spending habits.
 “I noticed how my self-esteem affects my money a few years ago when I started earning.
 With the new disposable income I had, I was regularly buying lots of things that I didn't necessarily need, like clothes to keep up with trends, makeup, beauty procedures, meals out, accessories and gifts.”
 Of the women Refinery29 spoke to for this article, spending on makeup and clothing for a boost was a recurring theme.
-More recently, Ellis has been watching videos on TikTok about “overconsumption” and it’s made her realise that she needs “to find better coping mechanisms”.
-She typically spends £50 at a time every few days, and thinks she’s spent up to £15,000 in total on these kinds of purchases since she started working (she lives with her parents and doesn’t pay rent).
+More recently, Ellis has been watching videos on TikTok about “overconsumption” and it’s made her realize that she needs “to find better coping mechanisms.”
+She typically spends about $65 at a time every few days, and thinks she’s spent almost $20,000 in total on these kinds of purchases since she started working (she lives with her parents and doesn’t pay rent).
 “I am clearly using shopping as a serotonin boost,” she adds.
 “At the time of buying it does lift my mood, but only for a short amount of time.”

 AdvertisementADVERTISEMENT